VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 a.2.2 The first parameter is document or form-DOMElement.

-If the object is document, then url is defined as document.forms[0].action In this case, url is defined as objectForm.action
-If the object is form-DOMElement, then url is defined as DOMElement.action.
+If the object is document, then url is defined as document.forms[0].action If the object is form-DOMElement, then url is defined as DOMElement.action

 Example a.2.2:
 url = __.url(document);